kdryetyln/ReflectionExample/README.md

 # ReflectionExample
-Reading DLL files with the Reflection Library in .Net Core
+Finding methods by reading the DLL files by class and attribute name with the Reflection Library in the .Net Core